hanjoes/TmuxGettingStartedGuide/README.md

 You will notice there is a green bar at the bottom of the terminal window.
 And as you will see, there are two windows open.
 The window index starts from 0, as in the screenshot, the first window is named *SomeServer* and the second is named *AnotherServer*.

-There are two commands need to mention here.
+There are several commands need to mentioned here.

 `C-b c : Create a window.`